Body interventions and memory flows - see Miriam Mourad

 2014 Europe in memory of 1914 - 1918

 Greece in 2014: reading the writing on the wall - graffiti - tagging of wall

 The writing on the wall expresses a kind of perplexity: "why do I feel free only when doing this shit?"
-The exist from the crisis has yet to be found.
+The exit from the crisis has yet to be found.
 At the same time, the Municipality of Athens wages a kind a war against all kinds of graffitis most of the time a simple tagging of walls.
-But it definitely says no exist from the crisis has been found as of yet.
+But it definitely says no exit from the crisis has been found as of yet.

 One can only wonder why no exit strategy has worked until now?
 The graffiti seems to suggest one possible reason: people are chained to old communication technologies when in reality the world is changing so rapidly due to digital technology, that even travel by sea becomes an adventure since without compass.
 Kant would say this requires first of all coming to terms with one's means of understanding before setting out into an unknown world.

 We are making art!